A-Z Glossary of Terms

 A shorter version of annual financial accounts, containing only a balance sheet and notes to the accounts.
 ‘Small’ companies may send abbreviated accounts to Companies House instead of full statutory accounts.

 The period of time covered in a Company Tax Return.
 Limited companies must pay corporation tax on all taxable income from that period.
-It will normally begins when trading starts and ends on the accounting reference date (ARD).
+It will normally begin when trading starts and ends on the accounting reference date (ARD).
 An accounting period cannot be longer than 12 months but it can be shorter.

 Accounting Reference Date (ARD)